Skip to main content

 With color, are you the life of the party, a guy that lives for going out and bumping to EDM?
 Maybe you’ll skew toward bright, saturated colors.
 Are you the relaxed type, the kind of guy that’s most comfortable in joggers and running shoes?
 Maybe a more muted palate.
 Look for these accent pieces from Target, Minted, or even Etsy (yes, guys totally go on Etsy) for inspiration or selections.
 This is your chance to bring color back in, avoiding the monochromatic, antiseptic American Psycho look.

 Are you a reader?
 Where do you read?
 This kind of personalization will also influence a bedside lamp or even a chair in which to turn pages before sleep.
 Do you like to cook?
 What do you eat?
-All of these preferences can lead to choices of items brought in to add the finishing touches to the space.
-“It’s important because it’s you’re life,” she says.
+All these preferences can lead to choices of items brought in to add the finishing touches to the space.
+“It’s important because it’s you’re life,” she said.
 When done right, it will feel like home.

-Ambiance and Comfort
+Ambiance and comfort

 Stripe Street Studio

-Finally, you’re going to add items that add to the space’s ambiance and comfort.
-Rugs, lighting, throws, and pillows all contribute, as well as their composite materials.
-Wool, Edison bulbs, quilts; it’s all fair game.
-But the most important consideration is that it’s what you like.
 If you feel like you’re at a comic-con with all the old-timey lamps, it’s not a good fit.
 If merino makes you sneeze, return the rag to its point of origin.
 Select things that you like, made from things that are soothing.
-“Its bringing in the comforts of home that you used to have before you went to college,” Herman says.
+“It’s bringing in the comforts of home that you used to have before you went to college,” Herman said.

 Read more